 On the field, Barnes works with the Tar Heel defense and goalkeepers, while also heading up the program’s recruiting efforts.

 Barnes’ defensive tutelage has paid off for the Tar Heels.
 In 2009, Logan Ripley earned National Goalkeeper of the Year honors and Amber Falcone was named the National Defender of the Year.
-Jenn Russell was named National Defender of the Year in 2010.
-Falcone, Russell and fellow former Tar Heel defender all won gold with the U.S. World Cup team in 2013.
+Jen Russell was named National Defender of the Year in 2010.

 Barnes is a former head coach at Holy Cross and the University of Massachusetts who also has coached prep lacrosse.

 He was the head coach at UMass for three seasons (2000-02), capturing the Atlantic 10 regular-season and tournament championships and leading the nation in scoring defense in 2000.

 Barnes was an assistant coach at UMass during the 1998 and ’99 seasons prior to taking over as head coach.
 He was also the head coach at the College of the Holy Cross during the 1996 and 1997 seasons, earning Patriot League Coach-of-the-Year honors in ‘96.